 The Juneteenth event in Decatur will take place from 4 to 8 p.m. on the city Square.
-The theme is “Liberate, Educate, Celebrate,” and the day will include music, vendors and a youth art and mural project.
+The theme is “Liberate, Educate, Celebrate,” and the day will included music, vendors and a youth art and mural project.

 The event also falls on the one-year anniversary of the removal of a Confederate monument from the Square.
-Accordingly, advocates and activists from around the state will share lessons from their efforts to remove such symbols in their communities.
+Accordingly, advocates and activists from around the state will to share lessons from their efforts to remove such symbols in their communities.

 “As we remember the removal of the Confederate obelisk on Juneteenth 2020, the city of Decatur is proud to be a partner in planning the first official Juneteenth event, and we look forward to this being the first of what we hope becomes an annual tradition,” Mayor Patti Garrett said in a press release.